Z-Wave

 Bus 001 Device 016: ID 0658:0200 Sigma Designs, Inc. Aeotec Z-Stick Gen5 (ZW090) - UZB

-Create the rule a file /etc/udev/rules.d/10-zwave.rules
+Create the rule a file /etc/udev/rules.d/10-zwave.rules:

 SUBSYSTEM=="tty", ATTRS{idVendor}=="0658", ATTRS{idProduct}=="0200", MODE="0660", GROUP="dialout", SYMLINK+="zwave0"

-This will symlink a device with id 0658:0200
+This will symlink a device with id 0658:0200 to /dev/zwave0, with the file

-and owned by the dialout
+mode 0600 and owned by the dialout group.

-And reload the udev
+And reload the udev rules:

 $ sudo udevadm control --reload-rules

-Now you can plug in the Z-Wave stick, and the /dev/zwave0
+Now you can plug in the Z-Wave stick, and the /dev/zwave0 symlink should be created:

 $ ls -l /dev/zwave0